hatedabamboo/notes.hatedabamboo.me/src/posts/whats-inside-the-pkpass-file.md

 [...]
 ```

 Oh, so this is not metadata, as I initially thought, but translations!
-That’s actually pretty thoughtful!
+That's actually pretty thoughtful!
 I wonder why only 3 languages, though.
 And why Polish is not one of them, considering that LOT is a Polish airline?
 Oh well.

 ## Summary

 To be honest, I like the passes and *Wallet* convenience even more now after figuring out that it's basically a zip archive with information on the topic (flight details in this case) and some pictures slapped on top of it.

-So, what’s actually inside a `pkpass` boarding pass?
+So, what's actually inside a `pkpass` boarding pass?

 - Ticket details
 	- Name of the passenger